Ritam727/Board/README.md

 `$ python main.py`

-to save the image you can press the key 's' anytime

 Change the R, G and B values to tweak the colour of the brush, the colour you are currently using is visible in the top left corner of the drawing screen.
 Press 'e' to change to erase mode and 'esc' to quit.
+Press 's' to save the current frame to a folder named `savedImages` in the directory in which the program is currently located.